mitchelltmarino/Directions-Generator/README.md

 	* Intersections are equivalent to vertices.
 	* Streets are equivalent to edges (and edge weights are street lengths).
 * Uses Depth First Search to verify connectivity between the start and destination locations.
-* Uses Djikstra's Algorithm to determine the absolute shortest path between the start and destination locations.
+* Uses Dijkstra's Algorithm to determine the absolute shortest path between the start and destination locations.
 * Uses algorithms and logic to determine the direction of a street, as well as the direction that you must turn to reach that street.
 * Dynamically builds sentences using an array of randomly selected sub-templates.